England Leaves United States in the Dust with Bag Fee

 Wales imposed a 5p single-use plastic bag tax in October of 2011 and within the first year, disposable plastic bag use was reduced by 96 percent and hundreds of thousands of dollars were raised for charities.
 Not only did this fee greatly reduce the amount of single-use plastic bags given out at stores, but it also helped to finance cleanup efforts, so plastic bag litter could be cleaned up.

 The success of this program in Wales got Scotland and Northern Ireland thinking about the plastic litter that was becoming commonplace in their respective countries and whether such a fee could work for them.
-The Scottish government launched its own 5p fee on single-use plastic bags in 2012 with the goal of reducing plastic bag trash and Northern Ireland followed suit on April 8, 2013, when they put a 5p bag fee in place.
-Both countries have had tremendous success with these fees – shoppers have adjusted nicely to bringing their own reusable grocery bags and the litter problem is being managed and cleaned up.
+The Scottish government launched its 5p fee on single-use plastic bags in 2012 to reduce plastic bag trash and Northern Ireland followed suit on April 8, 2013, when they put a 5p bag fee in place.
+Both countries have had tremendous success with these fees – shoppers have adjusted nicely to bringing their reusable grocery bags and the litter problem is being managed and cleaned up.

-CHECK OUT OUR INTERACTIVE BAG BAN MAP TO LEARN MORE ABOUT BAG BANS THROUGHOUT THE WORLD
+TO LEARN MORE ABOUT BAG BANS THROUGHOUT THE WORLD, CLICK ON THE LINK ATOP THIS PAGE.

 Disposable Bag Reduction Not Entirely New to England